jfrog/log-analytics-splunk/README.md

 wget https://raw.githubusercontent.com/jfrog/log-analytics-splunk/master/fluent.conf.rt
 ````

-Override the match directive(jfrog.**) of the downloaded `fluent.conf.rt` with the details given below
+For log analytics data to be sent to splunk, Override the match directive(jfrog.**) of the downloaded `fluent.conf.rt` with the details given below

 ```
 <match jfrog.**>